Have you been able to find a good deal on LogicMark Inc.’s shares?

-LogicMark Inc. (NASDAQ:LGMK) marked $0.15 per share on Friday, down from a previous closing price of $0.16.
-While LogicMark Inc. has underperformed by -4.30%, investors are advised to look at stock chart patterns for technical insight.
-Within its last year performance, LGMK fell by -93.33%, with highs and lows ranging from $2.34 to $0.12, whereas the simple moving average fell by -79.16% in the last 200 days.
+LogicMark Inc. (NASDAQ:LGMK) marked $0.13 per share on Thursday, up from a previous closing price of $0.13.
+While LogicMark Inc. has overperformed by 3.90%, investors are advised to look at stock chart patterns for technical insight.
+Within its last year performance, LGMK fell by -93.73%, with highs and lows ranging from $2.12 to $0.12, whereas the simple moving average fell by -81.53% in the last 200 days.

 Click Here to Download the FREE Report.